Lossless propagation of gain-compensated graphene plasmons: Abstract

 \section{Abstract}

-Graphene supports surface plasmon polaritons (SPPs) with extreme field confinement and electrical tunability, but these waves are typically short-lived due to ohmic loss in the sheet.
-We show that embedding graphene in an active dielectric can counteract this loss and we derive closed-form design rules to do so, based on gain-assisted plasmonics and plasmonic amplification concepts.
-Specifically, from the full Maxwell model of a conductive sheet we obtain (i) the exact gain required for lossless plasmon propagation, and (ii) a second critical gain that marks the $\mathcal{PT}$-symmetric threshold, the exceptional point separating propagating and forbidden SPP regimes.
+Graphene supports surface plasmon polaritons with extreme field confinement and electrical tunability, but these waves are typically short-lived due to ohmic loss in the sheet.
+We show that embedding graphene in an active dielectric can counteract this loss and we derive closed-form design rules for lossless propagation within the local linear model.
+Specifically, from the full Maxwell model of a conductive sheet we obtain the gain values required to make the propagation constant real, $q''=0$, and we separately discuss the $r=0$ boundary obtained from the real part of the complex-index radicand.
 The formulas are expressed directly in terms of the complex conductivity of graphene and the surrounding media, making them easy to evaluate and implement.
-We verify the theory with full-wave eigenmode calculations (COMSOL), showing dispersion and attenuation/amplification trends with and without gain for our plasmonic structures, finding a practical route to engineer long-range, tunable, lossless graphene plasmonics and to map/target non-Hermitian operating phases for device design in single- and double- layer graphene surfaces.
+We verify the theory with full-wave simulations based on the finite element method in COMSOL, showing dispersion and attenuation/amplification trends with and without gain for single- and double-layer graphene plasmonic structures.